I’m an Engineer, Get me out of here is an online STEM engagement activity for school students.

 A Zone could be a general engineering-themed, featuring engineers from a broad range of fields.
 Or, Zones can be themed to a particular area of work, for example, an ‘Energy Zone’.

-Time commitment is flexible and the format is designed to so you can fit taking part into your normal schedule as much as possible.
+The time commitment is flexible.
+The activity is designed so you can fit taking part around your normal schedule.

 Questions students ask

 All questions and live chats are moderated by our moderation team, who are there to help and support you throughout the activity.

 All you need is a computer or other device with internet access.